GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

 ## External datasets

+Many of the maps have been generated with self-produced databases gathered over the years.
+However, many of these databases are incomplete (with missing sites).
+As indicated in the updating policies, these databases will be completed and expanded over time.

 The ROCEEH Out Of Africa Database (ROAD) (CC BY-SA 4.0) has played an important role in the development of several graphic materials (<http://www.roceeh.org>).
 The work of the data contributors and ROAD